raikkao/ccyo/README.md

 This is a small summary of the contracts.

-## StrategyScream

-Folding strategy forked from Beefy, deleted strategist fee.

-## StrategySpookyLP

-Strategy for farming in Spooky Swap forked from Beefy, deleted strategist fee.

 ## Vault

-Contract forked from Beefy, no change.
 Creates an ERC20 token for the Vault that mints every time there's a deposit and burns them every time there's a withdrawal.

 ## RewardPool

-Contract for staking tokens, used for Boosting the APR.
+Contract for staking tokens and getting rewards.

 ## CryptoCollectiveCoin

-ERC20 Token without max supply.
+ERC20 Token without max supply that will be used for the rewards.

 ## TimeLock

 This TimeLock is goood for delaying the interactions with other contracts, Beefy does not have this kind of TimeLock but this can be a good to be safe.

+## Whitelist

+Whitelist contract to add addresses that will be allowed to harvest the strategies.

-## Others
+## Strategies

-We will probably be using a multisig or something similar for the Treasury.
-Maybe we can TimeLock some tokens for the team.
+Strategies created for the vaults.

+### Curve strategies

+When harvesting the rewards and adding liquidity, looks for the asset that has the lowest balance in the pool and adds liquidity only in that asset.
+This way the pool will give a higher amount of LPs and increase the APR.

+### Spooky strategies

+When harvesting the rewards we use the Alpha Homora technique of adding liquidity in an optimal way, this means that there will not be any token wasted during the process of adding liquidity.

+### Scream strategies

+Folding strategy for scream.